 - the need of one party to incur education or training expenses;

 - the termination of a child support award before the termination of the maintenance award when the calculation of maintenance was based upon child support being awarded which resulted in a maintenance award lower than it would have been had child support not been awarded;

 - the wasteful dissipation of marital property, including transfers or encumbrances made in contemplation of a matrimonial action without fair consideration;

 - the existence and duration of a pre-marital joint household or a pre-divorce separate household;

 - acts by one party against another that have inhibited or continue to inhibit a party's earning capacity or ability to obtain meaningful employment.
-Such acts include but are not limited to acts of domestic violence as provided in section four hundred fifty-nine-a of the social services law;
+Such acts include but are not limited to acts of domestic violence as provided in section 459-A of the Social Services Law;

-- the care of the children or stepchildren, disabled adult children or stepchildren, elderly parents or in-laws that has inhibited or continues to inhibit a party's earning capacity;
+- the care of children or stepchildren, disabled adult children or stepchildren, elderly parents or in-laws provided during the marriage that inhibits a party's earning capacity;

 - the tax consequences to each party;

-- contributions and services of the party seeking maintenance as a spouse, parent, wage earner and homemaker, and to the career or career potential of the other party;
+- the contributions and services of the payee as a spouse, parent, wage earner and homemaker and to the career or career potential of the other party; and